Never Love You Enough

 Never Love You Enough is the fifth studio album by American country music artist Chely Wright.
-It was released on September 25, 2001 via MCA Nashville, and was her last album for the label.
+It was released on September 25, 2001, via MCA Nashville.
+It was her last album released for the label.
+The album was produced by Wright, Tony Brown, Buddy Cannon, Dann Huff, Brad Paisley, and Paul Worley.

-Content
+Never Love You Enough received mixed reviews from critics who compared it negatively to her previous work.
+The album peaked at number 4 on the Top Country Albums chart, and number 62 on the Billboard 200.

-Its first two tracks — the title track and "Jezebel" — were both released as singles, both peaking in the mid-20s on the Billboard country charts.
-The latter was co-written by Jay DeMarcus, bass guitarist for the group Rascal Flatts.
-Trisha Yearwood sings background vocals on the track "Wouldn't It Be Cool" and Phil Vassar on "For the Long Run".
-Brad Paisley contributed background vocals for "Not as in Love" and "One Night in Las Vegas."
+The album had two singles.
+"Never Love You Enough" was released in May 2001 and peaked at number 28.
+The second and final single, "Jezebel" peaked at number 23.

 Critical reception

 Michael Galluci of Allmusic rated the album 2 stars out of 5, saying that "This more conservative follow-up finds her back on the farm, still tracking the ins and outs of love, but accompanied by a shrugging indifference."
 Eli Messinger of Country Standard Time gave the album a mixed review, saying that "Folksiness has given way to the chart-friendly crossover material and arena-styled power-ballads that continue to reign on her latest." and "The centrist, traditional messages may connect with listeners, but they won't push anyone's buttons or boundaries… This is a pleasant pop album, but hardly the sort of truly memorable work that Wright is so obviously capable of."